M4tth4ck333/jan-browser-extension/README.md

     *   Enable "Developer mode".
     *   Click "Load unpacked" and select the `dist` folder.
 5.  **Configure and use the extension:**
-    *   Pin the extension and click it to open the Side Panel.
+    *   Pin the extension and click it to open the side panel.
-    *   Click the settings (⚙️) button in the side panel to configure your API.
+    *   Click the settings (⚙️) in the side panel to configure your API and bridge.

 ## Configuration